farirpgs/fari-app/docs/blog.md

 - the ability to reorganize your index card by simply dragging and dropping them wherever you like
 - the ability for GMs to set a player's character sheet
-- saved screen real-estate by moving the scene drawing area inside a separate tab
+- more space available during game sessions since the drawing area has been moved to a seperate tab.
 - a brand new [Dice Pool](http://fari.app/dice-pool) roller
 - a print mode for the character sheet
+- the ability to duplicate scenes or character sheet
-- and more...
+- and even more!

 ## Thank You ❤️